Tornike512/Unilab-Figma-Website/README.md

-# Project Name
+# Unilab Figma Website

 ## Overview

-This project is a web application built using React, TypeScript, Axios, React Router, and React Context.
+This project is a web application built using React, React Router, React Context, Sass and Figma.
 It serves as a foundation for creating dynamic and responsive user interfaces.

 ## Technologies Used